vuxcode/pr1-project-Pinetwig-codes/README.md

 - Abstracting repeated code into reusable functions.
 - Improving transition systems.
 Making it easier to add more content.
-- Rework text variables using arrays
+- Rework text handeling using arrays or objects.
 - Cleaning up HTML elements and overall making it look nicer using CSS.
 - Adding inventory system.
 - Adding interactive event history.